tsaglam/CodingAssignmentScripts/README.md

 Script to count the frequency of answers in a text-based assignment.
 Takes a directory containing multiple text files, computing the most frequent answers.
 Ignores line breaks and trailing/leading spaces.
 Write the result in a CSV file located in the working directory.

 Usage: `python text_assignment_statistics.py ./path/to/dir/`

+## combine_tasks.sh

+Script to merge code for several assignments/subtasks.
+Combines task all folders in the current working directory into identifier-specific (last five characters) folders named CombinedTasks.
+For example, two folders A (containing submissions xyz-alice and abc-bobby) and B (containing submissions uvw-alice and jkl-bobby) will be merged into the following directory:

+CombinedTasks
+|- alice
+|  |- A
+|  |- B
+|
+|- bob
+   |- A
+   |- B